19 Must-Follow Mental Health Influencers on Instagram!

 Conclusion

-Give these accounts a follow and share this list to anyone who needs some daily inspiration or specific support for their mental health.
-However, just because social media can provide you with self-help tools, doesn’t mean you should only use self-help for managing mental health conditions.
-All of these accounts were created for educational or entertainment purposes and their content shouldn’t be used as medical advice or for diagnosing mental illness.
-If you are suffering, you don’t have to do it alone.
-Seek a qualified mental health practitioner or a convenient online mental health program, and together you can develop a plan to move forward with a fulfilling life, no matter the situation.
+We recommend following these accounts and sharing our list of top influencers with others who could benefit from daily inspiration or specific mental health support.
+However, just because social media can provide useful self-help tools doesn’t mean it should be the only (or even the primary) tool for managing mental health conditions.
+All our chosen accounts were created for educational or entertainment purposes, and their content shouldn’t be used as medical advice or for diagnosing mental illness.

 Author: Joel Duncan